-If you meet the above criteria and would like to apply for assistance, you must fill out the application form and submit a copy to email@example.com.
+If you meet the above criteria and would like to apply for assistance, you must fill out the application form and submit a copy to firstname.lastname@example.org.
 You will be asked to provide copies of your most recent tax return form and any earning statements to verify your income reported.
 Questions?
-Contact our Alumni office at firstname.lastname@example.org.
+Contact the Financial Aid Office at email@example.com or (802) 831-1235.

 The deadline to submit an application is February 28.